kirby-deprecated-plugins/kirby-status/docs/FIELD.md

 # Field

-No installation of the field is required, only setup in the blueprint.
+No installation of the field is required, only the blueprint setup.

 ![](https://github.com/jenstornell/kirby-status/blob/master/docs/status.gif)